Highlands & Islands Swift Survey

 For help with identifying Swifts and their nest-sites, see the Swift Survey Guide.

-This project is part of the Highland BAP Implementation Programme, financed by the European Union under the North and West Highland Leader+ 2000-20006 Programmes, Scottish Natural Heritage and The Highland Council.
+This project was part of the Highland BAP Implementation Programme, financed by the European Union under the North and West Highland Leader+ 2000-20006 Programmes, Scottish Natural Heritage and The Highland Council.